joseph-crowley/joseph-crowley.github.io/_pages/about.md

 ======
 I will be adding plots, code, data, and notes for my work to the website; lots to come.

-Some reflections about content I put here
+Reflections about content I put here
 ======
-1. some projects
+1. projects
-2. some pictures
+2. pictures
-3. some philosophizing
+3. philosophizing

 Hobbies
 ------